 over Raw Data

-Here you will find an overview of all project partners.
-If you are interested, click on the logo or the link of the company to get on their website.
+Here is an overview of all project partners.
+A click on the logo or the link of a partner will direct you to their website.

 Siemens AG (Berlin and Munich) is a global technology powerhouse that has stood for engineering excellence, innovation, quality, reliability and internationality for more than 170 years.
 The company is active around the globe, focusing on the areas of electrification, automation and digitalization.
 One of the largest producers of energy-efficient, resource-saving technologies, Siemens is a leading supplier of efficient power generation and power transmission solutions and a pioneer in infrastructure solutions as well as automation, drive and software solutions for industry.
 Siemens Digital Industries is one of the three Siemens Operating Companies and a technology and innovation leader in industrial automation and digitization.
 Working closely with partners and customers, Siemens Digital Industries is driving digital transformation in the discrete and process industries.

 The Digital Enterprise Labs unit develops the necessary software applications – depending on the use case – using data analysis and machine learning.

 Science, passion, technology.
 For over 200 years, Graz University of Technology has built up an impressive record of achievements in teaching and research.
 Some 13,700 students and 3,300 staff continue to carry forward its power of innovation and vision into the future.
 Five Fields of Expertise, internationalisation, and co-operations with science and industry form the profile of Graz University of Technology.
 In the ExDRa project, Graz University of Technology is represented by the Institute of Interactive Systems and Data Science (ISDS).
 The ISDS pursues research and teaching in the areas Human Computer Interaction, Visualization, e-Education, Social Computing, Web Science, Knowledge Discovery, Machine Learning, and Large-Scale Data Management.